SON (gene): Function

 On the one hand, SON protein is required to maintain the genome stability in order to ensure an efficient RNA processing of affected genes.
 It also facilitates the interaction of SR proteins with RNA polymerase II and is required for processing of weak constitutive splice sites, having also strong implications in cancer and other human diseases.

 On the other side, a deficiency or knockdown of SON protein causes various and severe defects in mitotic division arrangement, chromosome alignment and microtubule dynamics when spindle pole separation takes place.

 But as we could read in the article called “SON protein regulates GATA-2 through transcriptional control of the microRNA 23a-27-24-a clúster”, SON protein has even more functions in the organism.
 It has been found that these proteins may regulate the hematopoietic cells differentiation.
 They have a specific job in hematopoietic process, which is based on activating other proteins called GATA.
 As these ones are finally activated, the cell differentiation starts normally.

 Clinical significance

 A recent study suggested that SON may be a novel therapeutic molecular target for pancreatic cancer as the results of a recent study show that this protein is very important as far as proliferation, survival and tumorigenicity of cancer cells are concerned.
 Specifically, these results revealed that the serine-arginine-rich protein involved in the RNA splicing process, could suppress pancreatic cell tumorigenicity.

+The therapeutic implications of the SON gene within virus-host interactions, particularly in the context of viral infections, remain insufficiently defined.
+Although the SON gene is recognized for its engagement in diverse cellular processes like mRNA splicing, DNA repair, and cell cycle regulation, its precise involvement in the host's response to viral infections and its therapeutic applications remain ambiguous).
+Ongoing research is dedicated to unraveling the intricate interactions between host genes, including SON, and HIV-1.
+This pursuit aims to enhance our comprehension of the dynamics between viruses and hosts, with the potential to unveil novel targets for therapeutic interventions.

+RNA Processing and viral replication

+SON plays a crucial role in mRNA splicing, a vital process for gene expression.
+Certain viruses depend on the host's cellular machinery, including the splicing apparatus, for their replication.
+Disrupting host factors involved in RNA processing could potentially impede viral replication.
+Aberrations in splicing processes may lead to abnormal protein production and contribute to disease.
+Given SON's involvement in RNA processing, it emerges as a promising target for comprehending and treating conditions associated with splicing abnormalities.

+Genetic and epigenetic approaches

+In the event that SON is identified as a contributor to either promoting or inhibiting viral replication, there is potential for exploring genetic or epigenetic strategies.
+This could involve manipulating SON expression or activity to influence the viral life cycle.

+Immunomodulation

+Host factors also play a role in shaping the immune response to viral infections.
+If SON is implicated in pathways related to the immune system, modulating its activity could have implications for enhancing the host's capacity to control viral infections.